crimsonsunset/jsg-logger/docs/roadmap.md

 ##### **Fix 4: Remove Legacy-Specific Logic**
 **Target**: `/index.js` `createAliases()` method
-- Remove hardcoded legacy aliases for `siteDetector`, `priorityManager`
+- ✅ Remove hardcoded legacy aliases, use generic camelCase generation
 - Make aliases configurable if needed, not hardcoded

 ##### **Fix 5: Use Configurable Core Component**
 **Target**: Initialization logging
-- Replace `this.loggers.cacp.info()` with configurable core component
+- ✅ Replace `this.loggers.core.info()` with generic core component
 - Use `this.loggers.core` or first available component
 - Graceful fallback if no components configured